scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

 Building SciPy
 --------------

 #.
+If your system does not already have it, install command line tools: ``xcode-select --install``.

+#.
 Download, install, and test the latest release of the `Anaconda Distribution of Python`_.
 In addition to the latest version of Python 3, the Anaconda Distribution includes dozens of the most popular Python packages for scientific computing, the ``conda`` package manager, and tools for managing virtual environments.

    If you're installing using the terminal, be sure to follow the "Next Steps"